So, you want an easy way to steep coffee and an easy cleanup?

 Why should I use a tea infuser to brew my coffee?

-I can recommend using these techniques when you don’t have access to a coffee brewer, for example, when you are hiking, and you want to have a cup of joe, but only have access to a tea filter bag at that moment.
+I recommend using these techniques when you don’t have access to a coffee brewer, such as when you are hiking and want a cup of coffee, but only have a tea filter bag available at the moment.

 I hope these tips and tea infuser coffee brewing techniques will give you access to a great cup of coffee whenever you need it the most.